AlexanderPro/WindowTextExtractor/README.md

 --------------------

 * Launch WindowTextExtractor on your system
-* Now simply drag the 'Find window and extract text' icon to get a window text or 'Find window and extract password' icon to any password box to reveal the passwords.
+* Now simply drag the 'Find window' button to get a window text or password.

 Limitations